AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

 Analyzing the expanded code in this way is helpful to verify that the operation selected by the compiler is the one we expected.
-You may also want to look at the expanded code to see how high-level constructs such as tasking are implemented.a
+You may also want to look at the expanded code to see how high-level constructs such as tasking are implemented.

 Target-dependent information